Surface flux concentrations and spherical alpha-square dynamo: Introduction

 \section{Introduction}

 The magnetic field of stars with outer convection zones, including that of the Sun, is believed to be generated by differential rotation and cyclonic convection \citep[see, e.g.,][]{Mof78,Par79,ZRS83,BS05}.
 The latter leads to an $\alpha$ effect, which refers to an important new term in the averaged (mean-field) induction equation, quantifying the component of the mean electromotive force that is aligned with the mean magnetic field \citep[see, e.g.,][]{SKR66,KR80,BGR13}.
-However, what is actually observed are sunspots and active regions, and the description of such phenomena is not part of conventional mean-field dynamo theory \citep[see, e.g.,][]{PR82,S89,O03,Cally03,SK12}.
+However, what is actually observed are sunspots and active regions, and the description of these phenomena is not part of conventional mean-field dynamo theory \citep[see, e.g.,][]{PR82,S89,O03,Cally03,SK12}.

 Flux tube models \citep{P55,P82,P84,SW80,S81,SCM94,DC99} have been used to explain the formation of active regions and sunspots in an ad hoc manner.
-It is then simply assumed that a sunspot emerges when the magnetic field of the dynamo exceeds a certain threshold just above the bottom of the convection zone and for the duration of about a month \citep{CNC04}.
+It is then simply assumed that a sunspot emerges when the magnetic field of the dynamo exceeds a certain threshold just above the bottom of the convection zone for the duration of about a month \citep{CNC04}.
 Such models assume the existence of strong magnetic flux tubes at the base of the convection zone.
-They require magnetic fields with a strength of about $10^5$ gauss \citep{DSC93, ASR05}.
-However, such strong magnetic fields are difficult to produce by dynamo action in turbulent convection \citep{GK11}.
+They require magnetic fields with a strength of about $10^5$ gauss \citep{DSC93}.
+However, such strong magnetic fields are highly unstable \citep{ASR05} and are also difficult to produce by dynamo action in turbulent convection \citep{GK11}.